john-nance/HTMLHelp/HTMLHelp/Docs/03_Writing Content/default.md

 You add other content files under a folder.

-Files can be prefixed with a two digit number and an underscore to control the display order (otherwise its alphabetical).
+Files can be prefixed with a two digit number and an underscore to control the display order (otherwise it's alphabetical).

 ### Files and Folders